Ankasa Conservation Area: Geography and environment

-The park is approximately 500 square kilometers, and consists largely of tropical evergreen rainforest.
+The park is approximately 500 square kilometers and consists largely of tropical evergreen rainforest.
 The Ankasa Conservation Area is the only wildlife protected area in Ghana that is located in the wet evergreen tropical high rainforest belt.

-The Ankasa, Nini, and Suhien Rivers all pass through the park, and are known for their rapids and waterfalls.
+The Ankasa, Nini, and Suhien Rivers all pass through the park and are known for their rapids and waterfalls.
 The forest has the most biological diversity of any in Ghana, with over 800 vascular plant species, 639 butterfly species, and more than 190 bird species.
-Animal life includes the elephant, bongo, leopard, western chimpanzee, Diana monkey, and other primates.
-Apart from the forest reserve which was selectively logged until 1976, the rest of the protected area is almost intact.
+Animal life includes the elephan, bongo, leopard, western chimpanzee, Diana monkey, and other primates.
+Apart from the forest reserve, which was selectively logged until 1976, the rest of the protected area is almost intact.

 The Ankasa reserve, along with the Nini-Sushien National Park, has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.

 Access

-The park includes basic camping facilities with shelters, toilets and running water.
+The park hosts viable populations of large and charismatic wildlife.
+The table below contains the list of wildlife found in the park.